Start to search for your apartment in Madrid

 Besides the gorgeous architecture evident in the ‘Casa Lis’, the public library at la Casa de las Conchas and the Art Deco Museum, Salamanca is incredibly accessible and pedestrian friendly.
 It only takes a 15 minute walk to reach most major destinations.

 Chamartín is a great district for expats and expat families to move to.
-Situated north of the city centre and right next to the business district of Plaza Castilla, Chamartín is very affordable and very accessible.
+Situated north of the city centre and right next to the business district of Plaza Castilla, apartments in Chamartin are very affordable and very accessible.
 The neighbourhood boasts several gorgeous parks and locations, such as the Berlin Park and the Santiago Bernabéu Stadium.

 Expats settled in this neighbourhood also have the chance to sign up for renowned international kindergartens and schools nearby.
 And if the furnished apartments for rent in Madrid do not fulfill your needs in terms of size, then Chamartín’s iconic and secluded ancient villas might be even better.
 However he rent for those apartments might not include all bills.